alchimya/micro-node-api-gateway/README.md

       }
   }
 ```
-A more dtailed description of the complete configuration is reported within the section at the bottom of this document
+A more dtailed description of the configuration is reported in to the section at the bottom of this document.

 #How to use
 To start all services you must launch the bash script <b>ServicesStart.sh</b>.
-This script will provide to launch five differente clustered instances of a Node servce as reported below:
+This script will provide to launch five differente clustered instances of a Node server as reported below:
 <br/>

 Service         |Port 	     | Service Route | Api Gateway Ruote (8080)